ro6ertkenny/kai-memory-palace/linux/shell-and-bash/bash/README.md

 # 🐚 Bash
 ## Using the shell as an operational control interface

-Mental mode: Controlling the system through precise commands.
+Mental mode: Controlling the system

 This directory treats **Bash as an interface**, not a programming language.
 The focus is operational fluency: speed, accuracy, inspection, and recovery.